-Both deduction and induction are often referred to as a type of inference, which basically just means reaching a conclusion based on evidence and reasoning.
+Both deduction and induction are a type of inference, which means reaching a conclusion based on evidence and reasoning.

 Deduction moves from idea to observation, while induction moves from observation to idea.

 Deduction is idea-first, followed by observations and a conclusion.
 Induction is observation first, followed by an idea that could explain what’s been seen.

 The other big difference is that deduction’s conclusions are bulletproof assuming you don’t make a mistake along the way.
 The conclusion is always true as long as the premises are true.
 With induction you don’t get absolute certainty; the quality of the idea or model or theory depends on the quality of the observations and analysis.

 All men are mortal.
 Harold is a man.
 Therefore, Harold is mortal.

 This third sentence is absolutely true because the first two sentences are true.